 AU Club Golf was founded in the fall of 2011 and has already grown into a healthy and vibrant club.
 We compete in the National Collegiate Club Golf Association (NCCGA) Capitol Division against schools from around the Washington area.
 The team competes in regional and national tournaments every semester and is open to anyone with prior golf experience and a drive to compete.
 The club is co-ed, and normally practices 1-2 times per week.
 If interested do not hesitate to contact us!

-The Men's Ice Hockey team was founded in 1997, are the reigning MDCHA South Division Champs.
+The Hockey team was founded in 1997, are the reigning MDCHA South Division Champs.
 Open to all full time undergraduate and graduate students - we are always looking for new players passionate about ice hockey - regardless of skill or playing experience.
-The Men's Ice Hockey Team is committed to playing competitive ice hockey and building a strong relationship with the AU community.
+The Ice Hockey Team is committed to playing competitive ice hockey and building a strong relationship with the AU community.

 Women's Lacrosse is currently working to be an active Club.